zoemaj/DCA/README.md

 Welcome to the exploration of DnaJ domain and SIS1 protein sequences by using Direct Coupling Analysis, pseudolikelihood maximization, and machine learning.
 If you just want to read the information about the functions, please go directly to **Content and Organization** :)

-If you want to know everything, such as what is the goal of this project or how the folders are structured, please continue.
+If you want to know everything, such as "what is the goal of this project" or "how the folders are structured", please continue.

 If you want to test some functions with a short set of sequences please go directly to **TRY ME**

 ## Description
 -----------------------------------------------------------
 The goal of Neural Network DCA is to enable DCA-based protein contact prediction using non-linear models.
-The scripts contained in this repository allow to train different neural network architectures on an MSA to predict the type of a residue given all other residues in a sequence and then to extract the knowledge learned by the network to do contact prediction.
+The scripts contained in this repository allow to train different neural network architectures on an MSA to **predict the type of a residue given all other residues** in a sequence and then to **extract the knowledge learned by the network to do contact prediction**.

 ## What about chaperons?
 -----------------------------------------------------------
-Misfolded proteins can lead to aggregation, resulting in neuromuscular and neurodegenerative diseases, or lysosomal dysfunction.
-Heat shock proteins 70 (HSP70) play a crucial role as chaperones in various protein folding processes, involving ATP hydrolysis facilitated by the J-domain binding to HSP70.
-Recent research have explored DnaJ domain and SIS1 protein sequences using Direct Coupling Analysis, pseudolikelihood maximization, and machine learning.
-However, inappropriate results necessitated a new approach, involving code modifications and optimization.
-These changes include a new couplings formulation, a variable number of amino acid values per position, a smaller batch size, hyperparameter tuning with different optimizers (Adam, AdamW, SGD, Adagrad, and AdaDelta), a comparison by taking the average across different models or couplings, or on the Frobenius norms.
-Additionally, a comparison was conducted by learning the taxonomy of the sequence or not.
-Furthermore, protein contact predictions were also performed for the Mitochondrial protein import protein MAS5 (gene YDJ1).
+Misfolded proteins can lead to aggregation, resulting in neuromuscular and neurodegenerative diseases, or lysosomal dysfunction. **Heat shock proteins 70 (HSP70)** play a crucial role as chaperones in various protein folding processes, involving **ATP hydrolysis facilitated by the J-domain binding to HSP70**.

 ## Installation
 -----------------------------------------------------------